-Transcribing legal documents and audio court files is an excellent way to earn money working from home in 2021.
+Transcribing legal documents and audio court files is an excellent way to earn money working from home.

 Full-time, experienced legal transcriptionists can make $60,000 or more annually and are in high demand.
 The best part is that most legal transcriptionists can work from the comfort of their own home.

-Understanding legal terminology and the U.S. legal system is important and will make transcribing legal documents much easier.
+Understanding legal terminology and the U.S. legal system is essential and will make transcribing legal documents much more manageable.
 Legal transcription is a subspecialty within the transcription industry, so we’ll discuss the specifics below.

 The best legal transcriptionists use these and other skills: